evangronberg/client-model-verification-for-fl/paper.md

 https://keras.io/examples/vision/mnist_convnet/

+The 60,000 training examples are divided equally among the

 ### 3.1.
-CMV Performance with Bad Client Models
+Comparative Performance of CMV with Bad Client Models

 #### **3.1.1 Experiment Design**

 To simulate malfunctioning/malicious client models, we will scramble a portion of the training labels in client datasets.
 We will evaluate the effect these malfunctioning/malicious clients have on performance over two variables:

-1. The proportion of clients that are malfunctioning/malicious.
+1. The number of clients that are malfunctioning/malicious.
-2. The proportion of training labels that have been scrambled on a given client.
+2. The number of training labels that have been scrambled on a given client.

 We will hold the number of total clients constant at 10, and each of these clients will possess 10% of the training data.
-When CMV is incorporated, the average client standard deviation threshold will be set to 1.

-Once we have run these experiments, we will incorporate CMV and observe how well it preserves performance against malfunctioning/malicious clients.
+Once we have run these experiments without CMV, we will incorporate CMV and observe how well it preserves performance against malfunctioning/malicious clients.
+CMV's average client standard deviation threshold will be set to 1.0.

 #### **3.1.2.
 Experiment Results**